marcelobbfonseca/workflow-api/README.md

 * Configuration

-* Database initialization
+* adapter mysql2

+* Using webpacker for bpmn libraries

-* How to run the test suite
+* Will be using rspec for test suite

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

+* In progress: working on two endpoints for bpmn xml parsing and view for bpmn-js modeling.